Lally Columns Replacement & Repairing Services

 How do Lally Columns work?

 It is frequently required to put temporary supports under floors or beams when new buildings are being built, especially when older buildings require some structural intervention.
-The lally column is one of the quickest, cheapest, and most effective ways to provide this temporary support.
+The lally column is one of the quickest, cheapest, and most effective ways to provide this temporary support and is good for providing foundation repair.
 These columns are hollow steel pipes with a height-adjustable mechanism at the top and a wide foot plate at the bottom.

 These devices often consist of a screw-out portion with a header plate attached or several telescopic inner members that may be drawn out of the outer tube and secured after the appropriate height has been reached.
 If a lally column is excessively long, it is reasonably priced to shorten the outer pipe and reweld the footplate.